Acutis language manual

 and updated

-Therefore, we can use these with the match
+We can use this with the match

-statement and the with
+expression and the with

 clause: